geosentry/eventhandlers/acquisition-repeat/README.md

 ### Function Flow
 !todo
 When an pubsub message is recieved, Query the **regions** collection for documents that have the 'next_acquisition' timestamp less than current UTC time.
-For each region document, publish either an acqbuild or visbuild trigger to the core-tasks topic
+For each region document, publish either an acqbuild or visbuild trigger to the taskbuilds topic

 ### Deployment
 All pushes to this directory automatically trigger a workflow to deploy the Cloud Function to a GCP Project.